anthonykoch/lively-browser/README.md

 ## Todo

-- [ ] Why was there a dist folder generated in /build?

 - [x] {H} Make sure you aren't showing walkthrough popups for insertions points that have not been run yet.
 - [ ] {H} See if it's possible to catch async/promise runtime errors
 - [ ] {H} Add titles to buttons